FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving05.md

 * `sample` The receiving RGBA color signal.
 * `status` [The status of the receiving channel.](../Channel_definitions/Channel_assignment.md#blue-color-channel-status-messages)
 * `ret` Calculate return value:
-   * `round (sample.r * 255.0) / 255.0` Red = Bit 1 to bit 8.
+   * `round (sample.r * 255.0) / 255.0`
+      Red = Bit 1 to bit 8.
       The code removes intermediate values, which are transmitted with GPU-Päzisionen above 8-bit.
-      With "16-bit floating point", these intermediate values would considerably reduce the precision of the decoded value because subsequently the precise intermediate values coded in the green color channel are added.
+      With "16-bit floating point", these intermediate values would considerably reduce the precision of the decoded value because the precise intermediate values coded in the green color channel are added.
-   *  `+ sample.g / 255.0` Green = The intermediate values bit 9 to bit 16 in case of 8 bit GPU precision setting
+   *  `+ sample.g / 255.0`
+   Green = The intermediate values bit 9 to bit 16 in case of 8 bit GPU precision setting
 * `ret = status > 0.001 ? ret * 2.0 -1.0 : 0.0;`
    If Status Channel > 0.001, then the number system is rescaled from (0 ...
 1) to (-1 ... +1).
    Otherwise, ret = 0.
 This ensures that the return value is 0 when the remote control channel is offline.